 Appointments to the fellowships are made by the member institutions according to local needs and local program guidelines under the general framework for dissertation fellowships and post-doctoral fellowships described by the Consortium.

 The Consortium members (listed below) invite applications in all disciplines of the liberal arts and engineering for Scholar-in-Residence appointments.
-Applications submitted on or after July 1, 2012 will be considered during 2013-14 for appointments in 2013-15.
-While there is no general application deadline, submission of applications by October 31st is encouraged for fullest consideration.
+Applications submitted on or after July 1, 2013 will be considered during 2013-14 for appointments in 2014-15.
+While there is no general application deadline, all applications received by October 31st will be given fuller consideration.